ajLapid718/YahooFantasyBasketballScript/Benching_Procedure/README.md

 Goodbye!
 ```

 **Reminder**: The time the script will take to complete can vary.
 The timer starts the moment the first prompt appears.
 Expect the duration to range from a little over two minutes to a little under four minutes.
+Heavy internet traffic can be one of many reasons for this deviation.
 Another thing that might seem problematic is receiving an error message.
-For the most part, there should be no worries about these.
+For the most part, there is nothing to fear here.
+Hakuna matata.
 The program should proceed as expected afterwards.